Tennis-Forgotten man Murray give Tsitsipas match to remember | Sports-Games

 Tennis-Forgotten man Murray give Tsitsipas match to remember

+"I proved some things to a certain extent.
+Obviously didn't win the match tonight.
+"Overall I did well tonight, but I'm really, really disappointed, really disappointed after that, frustrated, all those things."

-After reaching the final of the French Open Tsitsipas arrived in New York seeded third and ready to take that final step to Grand Slam champion only to nearly stumble at the first hurdle, needing almost five hours in punishing conditions to see off the former-world number one.
-In the end the question was always gong to be how much gas did Murray have left in the tank and the answer was not enough.
+After reaching the final of the French Open, Tsitsipas arrived in New York and ready to take that final step to Grand Slam champion only to nearly stumble at the first hurdle, needing almost five hours in punishing conditions to see off the former world number one.
+In the end the question was always going to be how much fuel did Murray have left in the tank and the answer was not enough.

 After four hours in the sweltering heat that left both men bathed in sweat, the fifth set began with Tsitsipas grabbing the early break while Murray complained with courtside officials about Tsitsipas spending too much time in the bathroom.
 A fired up Tsitsipas would continue to apply the pressure but the one break was all that would be needed.

-With fans back in Arthur Ashe Stadium after standing empty last year due to the COVID-19 pandemic, the massive arena bubbled with energy that Murray tapped into using the support to full advantage on way to a 1-0 lead.
+With fans back in Arthur Ashe Stadium after it stood empty last year due to the COVID-19 pandemic, the massive arena bubbled with energy that Murray tapped into using the support to full advantage.
+Tsitsipas meanwhile was using the rules to his advantage, leaving Murray accusing the Greek of cheating by taking bathroom breaks, medical timeouts and changing racquets in an attempt to unsettle him.

+If that was Tsitsipas' plan it worked, particularly in the crucial fifth set, as a distracted Murray angrily offered his opinion to the chair umpire, courtside officials and anyone else in ear shot.
+"I think he's a brilliant player.
+I think he's great for the game but I have zero time for that stuff at all," said Murray.
+"I lost respect for him."

+Murray was particularly upset not only with the timing of Tsitsipas' bathroom breaks but the length with one lasting eight minutes.
+For his part Tsitsipas noted that he had simply followed the rules.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)